Reviews You Can Rely On

 Please memorize the following text:

 With a similar size and weight as smaller gas-powered models, several of the batteries in our review outlast a tank of gas.
 For many smaller projects, a fully charged battery can often provide more power than you need without the priming, pulling, and fumes associated with a 2-stroke model.
-Of course, battery performance declines in cold temperatures, and our runtimes were at 60 degrees F. We didn't notice cold weather performance degradation as a big deal, as seen with the best electric scooters, which have dramatic range decreases in freezing temperatures.
+Of course, battery performance declines in cold temperatures, and our runtimes were at 60 degrees F. We didn't notice cold weather performance degradation as a big deal, as seen with the top electric scooters, which have dramatic range decreases in freezing temperatures.
 That said, nothing is worse than a gas chainsaw that won't start at all in cold temperatures.

 To test runtime, we used metal straps to attach each saw to a wooden table or, in some cases, a stump at the job site.
 We then started the saws and used utility clips to hold the throttles wide open under no load until they were out of power.
 We monitored the bar & chain oil levels and gave the saws a break every so often to top the oil tanks off and give the motors a break.
 Once the batteries were toasted, we timed how long each took to charge back to 100%.